fledge-whoi/Eco-EvoHyperstateModel/README.md

 ## How to Use

-**IBM Simulations (R)**: Use the R script `running_IBM.Rmd` to run IBM simulations.
-These scripts also include theoretical derivations `TheoreticalDerivations.R` for computing analytical adaptation rates.

 **EvoDemo-Hyper MPM (MATLAB)**: Run `CompRA_THEO_definition_methods_GITHUB.m` in MATLAB to compute analytical adaptation rates.
 Run `Main_EvoDemo_Hyper_MPM_GITHUB.m` to compute adaptation rates using the EvoDemo-Hyper MPM.
 Ensure that `Emat.m` and `BD_proj_mat.m` are in the same directory or accessible via your MATLAB path.

+**IBM Simulations (R)**: Use the R script `running_IBM.Rmd` to run IBM simulations.
+These scripts also include theoretical derivations `TheoreticalDerivations.R` for computing analytical adaptation rates.

 ## Authors

-Timothée Bonnet (R code for IBM simulations and theoretical derivations); Stéphanie Jenouvrier, Jimmy Garnier, Joanie Van de Walle (MATLAB code for EvoDemo-Hyper MPM)
+Stéphanie Jenouvrier, Jimmy Garnier, Joanie Van de Walle (MATLAB code for EvoDemo-Hyper MPM); Timothée Bonnet (R code for IBM simulations, translation of the EvoDemo-Hyper MPM and theoretical derivations from MATLAB).

 ## Citation